dinos217/game-club/README.md

 ### Get the application up & running
 Once the application is succesfully loaded in your IDE you can:
 - spring-boot:run from maven plugins or
-- run the main method in com.vromo.gameclub.GameclubApplication
+- run the main method in GameclubApplication

 Now the application listens to your `localhost:8080`.